 Females generally produce more THC than males.
 Because most people are looking for a high when it comes time for harvest day, using feminized seeds offers the best chance of getting plenty of potent nugs without having any male plants polluting your precious crop with pollen.
 In addition to producing more THC per weight/gram than males, females also tend to produce higher amounts of CBD (the non-psychoactive cannabinoid) and CBN (the mildly psychoactive cannabinoid).

 With autoflowering seeds, you can grow more plants in the same space and time.
 This is because autoflowering plants naturally have a shorter life cycle, so they go from seedling to harvest in a shorter amount of time than traditional cannabis plants.
 Even if you’re not planning on harvesting every plant you grow—say, if you have limited space or just don’t want to smoke all of your buds at once—autoflowers are still worth growing for their ability to give you multiple harvests per year.

 Ultimately, it comes down to your personal preference.
 They each have their pros and cons, and it’s up to you to decide which ones will work best for you.
 Many traits can be useful when growing cannabis, and if feminized seeds have a trait you specialize in, like producing large yields or high THC content, they might be the best choice for you.
 Likewise, if you’re looking specifically for autoflowering capability, autoflowering strains can be just as effective as genetic hybrids.

-Seed shops like Herbies head shop will have different strains and varieties of both types.
+Seed Banks like Herbies head shop will have different strains and varieties of both types.
 When deciding between autoflowering and feminized seeds, consider whether or not you want to spend more time waiting than you do while cultivating your crop.
 If you don’t mind sacrificing some yield for convenience and speed, go with an autoflowering strain.
 If you want the most bang for your buck at the end of the day, then opt for feminized seeds.